Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Related work

-The recent work on optimisation for deep learning has also contributed to our understanding of the generalisation performance of neural networks. \citet{hardt2015} provide some theoretical justifications for common practices, such as early stopping. \citet{neyshabur2015} presents the Path-SGD optimisation algorithm, a method specifically designed for training deep networks.
-They show that it outperforms several conventional stochastic gradient methods for training multi-layer perceptrons.

-Several papers have shown that the generalisation gap of a neural network is dependent on the magnitude of the weights~\citep{bartlett2017, neyshabur2017, bartlett1998}.
+The recent work on optimisation for deep learning has also contributed to our understanding of the generalisation performance of neural networks.
+Most work in this area aims to be descriptive, rather than prescriptive, in the sense that the focus is on providing explanations for existing heuristic methods as opposed to developing new approaches to improving performance.
+For example, \citet{hardt2016} quantify the relationship between generalisation error and early stopping.
+Several papers have shown that the generalisation gap of a neural network is dependent on the magnitude of the weights~\citep{bartlett2017, neyshabur2017, bartlett1998, golowich2018}.
 Early results, such as \citet{bartlett1998}, present bounds that assume sigmoidal activation functions, but nevertheless relate generalisation to the sum of the absolute values of the weights in the network.
-More recent work has shown that the product of spectral norms, scaled by various other weight matrix norms, can be used to construct bounds on the generalisation gap. \citet{bartlett2017} scale the spectral norm product by a term related to the element-wise $\ell_1$ norm, whereas \citet{neyshabur2017b} use the Frobenius norm. \citet{neyshabur2017b} speculate that Lipschitz continuity alone is insufficient to guarantee generalisation.
-However, it appears in multiple generalisation bounds~\citep{neyshabur2017, bartlett2017}, and this paper presents evidence that it is an effective means for controlling the generalisation performance of a deep network.
+More recent work has shown that the product of spectral norms, scaled by various other weight matrix norms, can be used to construct bounds on the generalisation gap. \citet{bartlett2017} scale the spectral norm product by a term related to the element-wise $\ell_1$ norm, whereas \citet{neyshabur2018} use the Frobenius norm.
+The key quantity used in these bounds is the Lipschitz constant of the parameters of a class of neural networks, which are in turn used in covering number arguments to bound the generalisation performance of models in the hypothesis space.